thomas-tams/mlops_02476_project/reports/README.md

 >
 > Answer:

---- From the cookiecutter template we have filled out the *.github*, *configs*, *data*, *dockerfiles*, *docs*, *models*, *reports*, *src*, *tests* folders:
+--- From the cookiecutter template we have filled *.github*, *configs*, *data*, *dockerfiles*, *docs*, *reports*, *src*, and *tests* folders:
 - The *.github* folder keeps the workflow .yaml files.
 - In the *data* folder, we have created a subfolder structure containing raw, intermediary and processed data.
 - In *configs* is a .json file with class labels.
 - *dockerfiles* has our base .dockerfile together with gcloud .dockerfiles for API and FastAPI frontend.
-- In the *docs* folder, we have app documentation and the mkdocs.yaml to create the README.md file.
+- In the *docs* folder, we have app documentation and the mkdocs.yaml to create documentation (which we did not get to).
 - *reports* contains our project hand-in report and script for creating .html rendition.
 - In the *src* folder we have the project source code in *mlops_project_tcs*.
 - *test* contains unit tests.
 - We deviate from the *models* subfolder structure, since we save the 1 best model from a training run as onnx in the hydra *outputs* folder.
-- We also use the hydra *outputs* folder for storing all our relavant training run data, such as experiment configuration and best performing models.
+- We also use the hydra *outputs* folder for storing all our relavant training run data, such as logs, experiment configuration and best performing models.

 We have removed the *notebooks* folder as we did note use any jupyter notebooks.